bonniepeng2002/Bloomi/BLOOMI-LOG.md

     - image path in storage is added with the plant data
 - Bug after bug after bug today :'')))
     - IT WORKED!!
+    - everything actually works!!!!!
+- On successful Add Plant, snackbar is displayed for 1.5s before going back to Garden
+- User is now kept logged in once they log in once

 ## TODO:
 - set up notifications based on the times indicated by the user